ropensci/gutenbergr/cran-comments.md

 ## Changes

-* Made compatible with change to `distinct` in dplyr 0.5 (which is about to be submitted to CRAN).
+* Made compatible with change to `distinct` in dplyr 0.5 (which is about to be submitted to CRAN)
+* Removed xml2 dependency

 ## Test environments